kodo-yousif/AI-Practical-Tasks-2024-2025/week-1/Readme.md

 # 1- Fire Risk Detection

-Create a program that utilizes a computer's camera to identify and vocally announce using audio the risk percentage of is the room is on fire or not.
+Create a program that utilizes a computer's camera to identify fire risk, then produce a vocal alarm using an audio file.

 ## Requirements:

 - Utilize the computer's camera to capture real-time video.
 - The program should display a video feed, from a live camera feed.
-- Process the video frames to identify the amount of red color in it.
+- Process the video frames to identify the existence of fire.
 - The program should announce the state audibly.
-- can use publicly available models
+- Students can use publicly available models for fire detection

 ## Tools/Libraries Suggested: